-The tool features two speed settings for greater versatility NOTE: Do not change speeds when the tool is running.
+The tool features two speed settings for greater versatility.
+NOTE: Do not change speeds when the tool is running.
 Always allow the tool to come to a complete stop before changing speed.

-- 1. To select speed 1 (high torque setting), turn the tool off and permit it to stop.
-Slide the speed selector 7 back (away from the chuck). - 2.
-To select speed 2 (high speed setting), turn the tool off and permit it to stop.
-Slide the speed selector 7 forward (toward the chuck).
+1. To select speed 1 (high-torque setting), slide the speed selector 4 back (away from the chuck).

+2. To select speed 2 (high-speed setting), slide the speed selector forward (towards the chuck).

+ENGLISH